leungsteve/elastic-trace-the-culprit/instruqt/challenges/04-learn-and-prevent/assignment.md

 Ask:

 ```
-What code changed between v1.0 and v1.1-bad?
+What code changes were in that deployment?
 ```

 or

 ```
-Show me the diff for commit a1b2c3d4
+Show me the code diff from the most recent deployment
 ```

-The agent should respond with information about the change:
+The agent should use the **deployment-code-changes** tool and respond with details about the change:

 ```
-The deployment v1.1-bad (commit a1b2c3d4) by Jordan Rivera included:

-File: OrderController.java
-Change: Added detailed trace logging with synchronous file I/O

-The problematic code:
-- Added a 2000ms sleep to simulate synchronous disk writes
-- Added custom span "detailed-trace-logging" for visibility
-- Span attributes included author, commit, and PR metadata

-Impact:
-- Every request was delayed by 2 seconds
-- SLO latency target (500ms) was violated
-- Error budget burned at 6x+ sustainable rate
+Deployment: v1.1-bad
+Service: order-service
+Commit: a1b2c3d4
+Author: jordan.rivera
+PR: PR-1247

+File Modified: src/main/java/com/novamart/order/service/OrderService.java
+Method: createOrder

+Code Before:
+// Direct order processing
+Order order = new Order(request);
+orderRepository.save(order);

+Code After:
+// Connection pool optimization - warm up connections
+...
+Thread.sleep(2000);  // THE BUG - unnecessary delay
+...
+Order order = new Order(request);
+orderRepository.save(order);

+Issue: The Thread.sleep(2000) was intended for testing but was accidentally
+left in production code, causing a 2-second delay on every order request.
 ```

 This information comes from the deployment metadata documents stored during setup.